Cruz Teng: Career

+1996-2002: Beginnings

-Cruz Teng started his freelance radio career at MediaCorp YES 933 in 1996.
-He continued to host weekend programmes on the station during his National Service (NS).
+Teng started his freelance radio career at MediaCorp YES 933 in 1996.
+A year prior, he interviewed at YES 933 as a student ambassador.
+Throughout his polytechnic and national days, he hosted weekend programmes and occasionally stood in for weekday programmes.
+He was given a permanent slot on Sunday mornings to host the Global Chinese Music Chart in 2021.

-(2002—2013)
+2002-2015: Full fledged media career

-Upon completing NS, Cruz Teng became a full-time radio presenter and hosted the evening drive time show.
-He then hosted the morning show for two years, before being transferred to the night dedications show in early 2005.

-He returned to the morning show by the end of 2005.
-He repeatedly mentioned that he was unable to adjust to the demands on the morning shift.
-The six-month period in the dedication show finally made him appreciate the morning programme.
+Teng became a full-time radio presenter and hosted the evening drive time show in 2022.
+He then hosted the morning show for the next two years.
+He repeatedly mentioned on his blog that he was unable to adjust to the demands of the morning shift.

+He was transferred to the night dedications show in early 2005, before returning to the morning show six months later.

-The morning show was relaunched in September 2005, and a new era began as "WRM" (就是万人迷, translated at "That's a total stunner!") became the most listened to morning show across all stations and languages in Singapore.
+The morning show was relaunched in September 2005, and a new era began as the WRM Morning Show became the most listened to morning show across all stations and languages in Singapore.
 Teng remained as the constant anchor of the morning show from 2005 to 2013.

-(2013—2015)

-Teng stepped down from the morning show in 2013 after being named programme director.
-He went on to host a 2-hour slot from 10am to 12pm on weekdays, before making a return to the morning show in late 2014.
-He continued to host the morning show until his departure from the station in Nov 2015.